IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 *National Human Rights Institutions -- History, Principles, Roles and Responsibilities* says:

 > **\[A\]n institution is obliged to be rigorous in its own fact-gathering and analysis when forming a recommendation, opinion or report.** Ultimately, its credibility will be assessed by the quality and pertinence of its recommendations and opinions.
-If these are too often ill-founded or flawed, the institution will find that all sides easily dismiss them and its subsequent recommendations will not be taken seriously.^[National Human Rights Institutions : History, principles, roles and responsibilities]
+If these are too often ill-founded or flawed, the institution will find that all sides easily dismiss them and its subsequent recommendations will not be taken seriously.\[54]

 ##### Examples of inaccuracy:

-In *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*^[Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa], the Commission states:
+In *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*\[10], the Commission states:

 > Relative to other OECD countries, the New Zealand homicide rate is "considerably higher" for women (1.2 per 100,000) than men (0.7 per 100,000).

 These figures and the quoted text are incorrect.
 The Commission used OECD figures in place of New Zealand figures and switched the male and female statistics.
 The quoted text (\"considerably higher\") refers to the New Zealand female homicide rate compared to the OECD median female homicide rate, not a comparison of the rates for males and females in New Zealand.

-The source cited^[The Social Report 2009], states:
+The source cited\[53], states:

 > OECD homicide death rates are standardised to the 1980 OECD population and differ from the rates shown in this indicator.
 The most recent data is for the years 2003--2007.
 The median homicide death rate for 28 OECD countries over this five-year period was 1.2 per 100,000 for males and 0.7 per 100,000 for females.
 New Zealand's homicide death rates in 2005 were higher than the OECD medians for males (1.9 per 100,000) and considerably higher for females (1.6 per 100,000)